World Menopause Day 2025: Ideas to raise awareness in the workplace

 Creating a menopause staff network or employee support group can be a powerful way to bring people together.
 These spaces allow colleagues to share experiences, exchange coping strategies and offer encouragement to one another.
 These support communities can take various forms, depending on your organisation’s needs and culture.
 They might include regular drop-in sessions, informal coffee mornings, moderated online forums or even a simple group chat.
 The key is to provide a consistent, welcoming space where people feel seen, heard and supported.

 The aim of these communities is to help reduce stigma, encourage open conversation and show employees that they are not facing menopause alone.
-This sense of connection can make a real difference to how individuals manage their symptoms, how supported they feel at work, and fundamentally boosts employee performance and employee retention.
+With more than 10% of employees having felt discriminated against because of their menopausal symptoms, this sense of connection can make a real difference to how individuals manage their symptoms, how supported they feel at work, and fundamentally boosts employee performance and retention.

 HR teams can also strengthen this support by appointing menopause champions or peer supporters across different departments.
 These individuals can act as approachable, local points of contact for information, guidance or simply a listening ear.
 They do not need to be medical experts, just trained, empathetic colleagues who can help direct others to the right resources or support when it is needed most.